This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - Always use powdered sugar.
 Using any type of granulated sugar will result in a grainy buttercream.

 - Make sure the powdered sugar isn't lumpy.
-As powdered sugar sits, it can dry out and clump up, it will still work to make your icing, it will just need to be sifted first.
+As powdered sugar sits, it can dry out and clump up.
+It will still work to make your icing, it will just need to be sifted first.

 - More moisture is needed.
 Add a little non-dairy milk to lighten it up and make it softer.